badlim104/textanalysis/README.md

 Future Direction:
 - Improve the accuracy and the speed of the analysis, and apply it to various types of articles over time.
-- Be able to understand how different clusters of these articles change over time (basically unsupervised learning with the time dimension added to it)
+- Be able to understand how different clusters of these articles change over time (basically unsupervised learning with the time dimension added to it).
 - Become proficient in choosing the right algorithm depending on the dataset at hand.
-- Standardize an approach so that people can learn from this and apply it to collections of texts that fall into their areas of interest
+- Standardize an approach so that people can learn from this and apply it to collections of texts that fall into their areas of interest.

 For questions/comments/feedback, feel free to send an email to projecttext1@gmail.com.
 I am always delighted to learn from people.